IIITM-Jay/Data-Licenses/branches.md

 <td>:x:</td>
 </tr>
 </table>
+<sup>1</sup> All the symbols and icons used are taken from [Creative common website](https://creativecommons.org).

 For help, try the [Creative Commons License Chooser](https://creativecommons.org/choose/#).</br>
-As a ***Licensor*** , you should [think twice carefully before applying any License to your documents](https://creativecommons.org/faq/#what-things-should-i-think-about-before-i-apply-a-creative-commons-license).
+:warning: As a ***Licensor*** , you should [think twice carefully before applying any License to your documents](https://creativecommons.org/faq/#what-things-should-i-think-about-before-i-apply-a-creative-commons-license).

 ## All Rights Reserved